DocumentWDP-10

 • ANSI colors are overridden by system theme

-• Ensure text labels are always present
+• Implementations MUST ensure text labels are always present

 CSS for High Contrast: